ktpatel11/Chat/Video chat application.md

 > URL: http://nttcom.github.io/skyway/en/

 > after successfully login you will get API key.
-Use that API key in following code.
+Use that API key in following code in script part of code.

 ```sh
 // PeerJS object